-- 1. Do one of the following: - On your iPhone or iPad: Go to Settings (a) > [your name], then tap Sign-in & Security. - 2.
+- 1. Do one of the following: - On your iPhone or iPad: Go to Settings @ > [your name], then tap Sign-In & Security. - On your Mac: Choose Apple menu > System Settings, click your name at the top of the sidebar, then click Sign-in & Security. - 2.
 Select Account Recovery, add a recovery contact, then authenticate with Face ID, Touch ID, a passcode or a password. - 3.
 If you're in a Family Sharing group, the members of the group are recommended.
 Or you can choose one of your contacts. - 4.
 If you select a family member, they're added automatically.
 If you select a contact, they must accept the request. - 5.
 After they accept your request, you see a message that they've been added as your account recovery contact.